 At GreaterSport, we know it’s crucial that everyone across Greater Manchester has the opportunity to increase their activity levels.
 However, our research has shown us that certain groups of people are in need of additional support.

-New satellite clubs, therefore, must be focussed on young people aged 14-19.
+New satellite clubs, therefore, must be focused on young people aged 14+ but can support younger age groups too.
 They should be targeted at helping these young people to become active or to build regular activity habits, and/or at under-represented groups in sport.
 For Greater Manchester, we know that these groups are:

 As well as catering to these specific groups, activity provided through satellite clubs must also meet additional requirements.
 It should aim to achieve the Chief Medical Officer’s recommendation of delivering moderate to vigorous-intensity physical activity.
 It must be linked to, or developed into, a regular sport and/or physical activity opportunity.
 It should support young people at points of disruption in their lives, and be led by the young people themselves (by including them in decisions and design).
 Finally, of course, appropriate safeguarding standards must be in place.

 Encouraging a healthy, active lifestyle for children and young people in Greater Manchester is imperative.
 Our goal is to decrease inactivity levels across our region, and the two key objectives of satellite clubs help us to achieve this:

 At GreaterSport, we understand that inactivity levels in young people are often due to lack of confidence or enjoyment.
 Satellite clubs aim to change this.
 Building active partnerships with clubs, activity deliverers and other providers, we can create fun, enjoyable experiences for young people.
 They reduce negativity by developing confidence and a positive attitude to sports and physical activities.